humaniverse/geographr/README.md

--   Add a script to generate the data in `/data-raw`, adding `usethis::use_data(DATASET, overwrite = TRUE)` to the end of the file, replacing the name of the dataset with the object in the R environment containing the data.
+-   Add a script to generate the data in `/data-raw`, adding `usethis::use_data(DATASET, overwrite = TRUE)` to the end of the file, replacing the name of `DATASET` with the object in the R environment containing the data.
 This will save the generated data into `/data`.
 -   Add documentation for the dataset in `R/data.R`.
+-   Update `LICENSE` by adding the license of the new data set.

 To add functions: